 What we mean by compensation

-Compensation is a payment that we offer tenants in certain situations, for example if we have not met the service standards that we aim to achieve or because we require someone to move out of their home because we need to improve, demolish or sell the property.
+Compensation is a payment that we offer our residents in certain situations.
+For example, if we have not met the service standards that we aim to achieve or because you are required to move out of your home in order for us to do work to your property.

 What you can expect from our service